How CTX001 works

 Study results also showed that CTX001 affects only cells at the target site and that it has no off-target effects on hematopoietic stem cells, thereby appearing to be a safe potential treatment.

-These positive results prompted CRISPR Therapeutics to start a collaboration with Vertex Pharmaceuticals to develop and commercialize CTX001 as a gene-editing treatment for inherited hemoglobin disorders, including sickle cell disease and β-thalassemia.
+These positive results prompted CRISPR to partner with Vertex to further develop CTX001 , with a goal of marketing it as a gene-editing treatment for inherited hemoglobin disorders, including sickle cell disease and β-thalassemia.

 A Phase 1/2 clinical trial (NCT03745287) called CLIMB-SCD-121 was initiated in November of 2018 to investigate the use of CTX001 in sickle cell disease.
-The open-label, multi-site, single-dose trial is recruiting 45 patients, ages 118 to 35, with severe sickle cell disease in the US, Canada, Belgium, Germany, and Italy.
-Participants will be given a single IV infusion of CTX001 and then safety and effectiveness will be monitored for six months to two years.
+The open-label, multi-site, single-dose trial is recruiting 45 patients, ages 18 to 35, with severe sickle cell disease in the U.S., Canada, Belgium, Germany, and Italy.
+Participants will be given a single IV infusion of CTX001; safety and effectiveness will be monitored for six months to two years.

-Preliminary results for the first patient given the treatment were reported in November of 2019.
-Before treatment, the participant averaged 7 vaso-occlusive crises (VOCs) a year but four months after treatment was free of VOCs and had hemoglobin levels of 11.3 g/dl.
-The study continues to recruit new participants and has an estimated completion date of May 2022.
+Preliminary results for the first patient given the treatment were reported in November 2019.
+Before treatment, this person averaged seven vaso-occlusive crises (VOCs) a year, and at four months after treatment was free of VOCs and had hemoglobin levels of 11.3 g/dl.
+The study has an estimated completion date of May 2022.

 Last updated: Dec.
 6, 2019